 Before MTV was a parade of pregnant teens, it used to have some quality programming.
-The State, a sketch comedy show that would launch careers and spawn other hilarious television shows and movies is an example of that.
-The group was formed by drama and film students from NYU, one of whom is Michael Ian Black, who would drop out when MTV’s deal came along.
+The State, a sketch comedy show that would launch careers and spawn other hilarious television shows and movies is one example of that.
+The group was formed by drama and film students from NYU, including Michael Ian Black, who would drop out when MTV’s deal came along.

-You may not know him by name, but you’d more than likely recognize Michael Ian Black by face.
-He was on that one show that you were starting to like then, out of nowhere, was just gone.
-Despite the laundry list of short-lived shows, he has remained a valuable member of the comedy community by releasing the stand-up albums I’m a Wonderful Man in 2007 and Very Famous in 2011.
+You might not know him by name, but you’d more than likely recognize Michael Ian Black by face.
+He was on that one show you started to like, then, out of nowhere, he was just gone.
+Despite his laundry list of short-lived shows, Black has remained a valuable member of the comedy community, releasing the stand-up albums I’m a Wonderful Man in 2007 and Very Famous in 2011.
 Black is also an author.
-He released My Custom Van, a collection of essays in 2009, You’re Not Doing it Right, his memoir in 2012, as well as a handful of acclaimed children’s books.
+In 2009, he released a collection of essays titled My Custom Van.
+In 2012, he penned his memoir, You’re Not Doing It Right, as well as a handful of acclaimed children’s books.

 Metro Times: This is your first tour in a few years; is it in preparation for a new special?

 Michael Ian Black: Not specifically.
 I’m not necessarily aiming to do a new special right away.
 I just wanted to get back on the road.
 I haven’t done it in a while, and I just thought it would be fun and healthy for me.

 MT: How do you prepare for a tour?

 Black: Well … obviously, I have to get myself in good aerobic shape.
 So that means hours and hours and hours of badminton.
 It means rock climbing, and I complete, I don’t know, a few triathlons before I hit the road.

 MT: Rock climbers have strange terms for things.

 MT: Instead of saying, “That’s cool,” they’ll say, “That’s choss.”
 Where does that come from?